Stress: why you should embrace it, instead of avoiding it

 Don’t avoid stress, embrace it

-One of the ways to do that is to realize that if you experience stress simply means that what you’re doing matters to you.
-As McGonigal puts it: a stressful life is often a meaningful life.
+One of the ways to do that is to realize that if you experience stress, it simply means that what you’re doing matters to you.
+As McGonigal puts it, “A stressful life is often a meaningful life.”
 And that brings us to this: what if you were never to experience stress at all?
 How would you be able to perform at your best?
 The answer is: you wouldn’t.

-This is the reason why should not try to avoid stress.
-Not just because that will probably send you on a road to procrastination and/or exhaustion.
+This is the reason why you should not try to avoid stress.
+Not just because that will probably put you on the road to procrastination and exhaustion.
 But also because that road would be paved with sloppy work and mistakes.
-Without a proper stress response your mind just won’t be that sharp.
+Without a proper stress response, your mind just won’t be that sharp.